James Charteris, 13th Earl of Wemyss: Early life

 Wemyss is the second son of Francis David Charteris, 12th Earl of Wemyss, and his first wife, Mavis Murray.
 He was educated at Eton College.
 While a teenager he was Page of Honour to the Queen Mother.
 He went to Oxford (BA 1969, MA 1974), obtaining a DPhil from St Antony's College in 1975.
 He obtained a diploma from the Royal Agricultural College in 1978.
-He is known to have undergone an operation of trepanation, the practice of drilling holes in the head, in 1996 in Cairo.
+He is known to have undergone an operation of trepanation in 1996 in Cairo, drilling holes in the head, a practice undergone apparently to relieve depression and stimulate creativity.
 He said, "It seemed to be very beneficial."

 Career

 He runs Alro Group, a real estate fund management group.

 He became heir apparent to the Earldoms of Wemyss and March on the death of his elder brother, Iain David Charteris, Lord Elcho, in 1954.
-He was subsequently known as Lord Neidpath as opposed to the usual courtesy title of Lord Elcho.
-He was appointed a Deputy Lieutenant of Gloucestershire in 2005, and is a supporter of UKIP, to whom he has made at least £54,000 in donations.
+He was subsequently known as Lord Neidpath, as opposed to the usual courtesy title of Lord Elcho.
+He was appointed a Deputy Lieutenant of Gloucestershire in 2005.

+He donated £58,000 between 2001 and 2015 to the political party UKIP as Lord James D Neidpath or Lord James Charteris, with no further donations registered to those names or Wemyss as of 2023.

 Personal life

-He married the Hon.
-Catherine Guinness (born 1952), daughter of Jonathan Guinness, 3rd Baron Moyne (and granddaughter of Diana Mitford and Bryan Guinness), in July 1983.
+He married Catherine Guinness (born 1952), daughter of Jonathan Guinness, 3rd Baron Moyne (and granddaughter of Diana Mitford and Bryan Guinness), in July 1983.
 They have a son, Francis Richard (Dick) Charteris, Lord Elcho (b.
 1984), who is the heir to the earldoms, and a daughter, Lady Mary Olivia Charteris, a model and singer.
 James and Catherine were divorced in 1988, and she married Robert Hesketh in 1990.

 He later married Amanda Feilding in January 1995.
-She founded and directs the Beckley Foundation, a charitable trust which carries out pioneering scientific research into psychoactive drugs and consciousness, and promotes evidence-based, health-oriented drug policy reform.
-They live at Stanway House in Gloucestershire and at Gosford House in East Lothian.
+In 1996 she founded The Foundation to Further Consciousness, renamed the Beckley Foundation in 1998, a non-profit organisation which carries out psychedelic research, and continued as its director as of 2023.
+They lived at Stanway House in Gloucestershire and at Gosford House in East Lothian.

-His uncle, Martin Charteris, Baron Charteris of Amisfield, was Private Secretary to Queen Elizabeth II.
+His uncle Martin Charteris, Baron Charteris of Amisfield was Private Secretary to Queen Elizabeth II.